Amazon Marketplace

 R2O (Road to Ownership) describes the journey from initial seller to full-time entrepreneur with your own private label business on Amazon.
 R2O requires systematic development of processes, team, and financial management.
 Most successful Amazon businesses follow a similar R2O path: validation → scaling → professionalization.
 Strategic R2O planning with clear milestones helps sellers grow sustainably.

-Open term pageREST
+Open glossary pageREST

 Representational State Transfer